alexapenwell/college-projects/index.md

-## Welcome to My GitHub!
-Alexa
+## Welcome to My Project Repository!

-You can use the [editor on GitHub](https://github.com/alexapenwell/college-projects/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here I have compiled a few of the projects I have completed during my time at UNC to allow employers to get a better grasp on my technical abilities.

-### Markdown
+### Data Analytics Projects

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for